 Getting started with Breww is designed to be as simple and straightforward as possible.
-A number of areas can be populated using our CSV Data Importers, whereas others can be set up easily from within the software itself.
+A number of areas can be populated using our CSV/Excel Data Importers, whereas others can be set up easily from within the software itself.

 Below is our suggested order to set up Breww to ensure you get the most out of the software: